epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

-Simplified and upgraded eget command line tool [unified pvget/eget] - eget and pvget have been unified into one comprehensive command, doing all the functions of get, monitor, and rpc, over PVA, or CA (if CA supports the operation), and supporting pvaRequest and URL syntax.
+Simplified and upgraded eget command line tool [unified pvget/eget] - eget and pvget have been unified into one comprehensive command, doing all the functions of get, monitor, and RPC, over PVA, or CA (if CA supports the operation), and supporting pvaRequest and URL syntax.

 Upgraded Easy to use API [easyPVA]
 -
-The easy to use API, easyPVA <http://epics-pvdata.sourceforge.net/docbuild/easyPVAJava/tip/documentation/easyPVA.html> is upgraded to include monitors and parallel acqusitions (multichannel).
+The easy to use API, easyPVA <http://epics-pvdata.sourceforge.net/docbuild/easyPVAJava/tip/documentation/easyPVA.html> is upgraded to include monitors and parallel acquisitions (multichannel).

 Intrinsic data type support for images from detectors and cameras [NTNDArray] -
 A new data type for carrying data from detectors and cameras, has been added to the set of standard EPICS V4 types.
-This new type, called [NTNDArray](http://epics-pvdata.sourceforge.net/alpha/normativeTypes/normativeTypes.html), carries all the data of one frame, and is modelled heavily on the [NDarray](http://cars9.uchicago.edu/software/epics/areaDetectorDoxygenHTML/class_n_d_array.html) of areaDetector.
+This new type, called [NTNDArray](http://epics-pvdata.sourceforge.net/alpha/normativeTypes/normativeTypes.html), carries all ~the data of one frame, and is modelled heavily on the [NDarray](http://cars9.uchicago.edu/software/epics/areaDetectorDoxygenHTML/class_n_d_array.html) of areaDetector.

-Using PVs defined as an NTNDArray, for instance enables one to build a chain processors of areaDetector plugins encapsulated as pvDatabase records in a data flow model, for high performance image processing.
+Using PVs defined as an NTNDArray,~ for instance enables one to build a chain processors of areaDetector plugins encapsulated as pvDatabase records in a data flow model, for high performance image processing.

 <br />